rlucioni/recipes/recipes/pan-fried-baozi.md

 2. Stir yeast mixture into flour in a large bowl and knead for at least 10 minutes, adding more flour as necessary until a supple dough forms.
 If kneading with a machine and dough hook, knead on speed 2 for 2 minutes at a time, 4-6 minutes total.
 Lightly oil, then let rise 1 hour.
 3. While dough is rising, thoroughly combine all filling ingredients.
 Microwave a small patty to check for seasoning.
 4. Roll dough balls into discs.
 Fill, then close by pleating sides together, leaving an opening in the top.
 Proof 30 minutes.
-5. Steam-fry in vegetable oil and water, covered, until water is gone and bottoms are golden brown, about 6-7 minutes on medium heat (5).
+5. Steam-fry in vegetable oil and water, covered, until water is gone and bottoms are golden brown, about 6-7 minutes on medium heat.